astorfi/Large-Scale-AI-Blueprint/README.md

 #### 7.1 Techniques for Model Quantization and Pruning

 **Model Quantization** reduces the precision of a model's parameters (e.g., from 32-bit floating-point to 8-bit integers).
-This reduction in precision may significantly decrease model size and potentially speed up inference by reducing the computational resources needed. *However, be cautious about the model [erformance (accuracy) reduction.*
+This reduction in precision can significantly decrease model size and potentially speed up inference by reducing the computational resources needed. *However, be cautious about the model [erformance (accuracy) reduction.*

 - **Static vs. Dynamic Quantization**: Static quantization converts weights to lower precision ahead of time, but dynamic quantization applies to weights and activations at runtime, offering a balance between performance and flexibility.